-Requests for work to be sent home to a student who is absent from school due to illness must be met as promptly as possible.
+Requests for work to be sent home to a pupil who is absent from school due to illness must be met as promptly as possible.

-The Head of Year, Assistant Head of Year or Learning Mentor circulates requests for work to teaching staff concerned.
+The Headteacher/ Assistant Headteacher / Pastoral Staff will circulate requests for work to teaching staff concerned.